 Check ‘Compress contents to save disk space’ box and click ‘OK’, then ‘OK’

-Go to Outlook Options -> Add-ins -> Go in Outlook 2007 or 2010.
+- Go to Outlook Options -> Add-ins -> Go in Outlook 2007 or 2010.
 In Outlook 2013 and later, go to File>Manage COM Add-Ins.
-This opens up a dialog box listing all installed add-ins
+This opens up a dialogue box listing all installed add-ins

 You can find this utility within your Outlook installation folder.
 Double-click on SCANPST.EXE to launch the Inbox Repair Tool and browse the PST file.
 Then follow the wizard to repair it.

-Once you have fixed the ‘Outlook slow to receive emails’ issue using the solutions mentioned above, defrag your system once more.
+Once you have fixed the Problems such as ‘Outlook slow’ issue using the solutions mentioned above, defrag your system once more.
 This is to ensure that whatever data was moved around to rectify the Outlook PST error is placed back where it belongs, safe and sound.

-If you’re still facing a delay in receiving emails on Outlook, leave a comment or reach us via the Support page.
+If you’re still facing Outlook Running Slow, Outlook is Slow, leave a comment or reach us via the Support page.